 How Do I Prepare?

 There’s nothing specific you need to do before the tests, but it is important to share some info with your doctor.
-You should tell him if you are allergic or sensitive to:
+You should tell them if you are allergic or sensitive to:

 - Chlorhexidine, which is used in disinfectants